130 Scotland St, Hingham, MA 02043, USA

 Owned By: Town of Hingham

-Accord Brook flows through this 100-acre property, which features a 1-mile trail through woodland and along the edge of a freshwater marsh.
-Suitable for horseback riding.
+Accord Brook flows through the McKenna Marsh Conservation Area, a 100-acre property in Hingham.
+A trail, suitable for horseback riding, extends for 1 mile through woodlands and along the edge of a freshwater marsh.
 You’ll find more conservation land to explore just across the street, at Marchesiani Farmlands.

 Features